perryneben/COEN241_4Cloud_Project/README.md

 This will use 10k samples to train various regression algorithms and provie R-Squared values for each.

+Statistics of training/validation data can be obtained by running

+      python feature.py

+Scatterplot and RMSE curve can be produced by running

+      python training.py

 Use a trained model to predict a value:

 	python predictML.py